andreas-thor/CRExplorer/website/docs/manual/options.md

 **CSV (Cited References)**: A table with CRs data is saved as a csv-file.

-**CSV (Citing publications)**: A table with data on the citing publications is saved as csv-file.
+**CSV (Citing Publications)**: A table with data on the citing publications is saved as csv-file.

-**CSV (Cited References + Citing publications)**: A table with both CRs data and data on the citing publications is saved as a csv-file.
+**CSV (Cited References + Citing Publications)**: A table with both CRs data and data on the citing publications is saved as a csv-file.

 ### Settings